dragosgaftoneanu/okta-hooks-php/README.md

 }
 ```

-The answer that the library will return will look like the following.
+The answer that the SDK will return will look like the following.

 ```
 {